Marly Moil Lazenby, Paralegal

 Becca Maloney, Staff Attorney

-Becca joined SCLC in January 2019.
+Becca joined BLC in January 2019.
 She graduated from Metropolitan State University of Denver with a B.A. in Philosophy and Women’s Studies, and went on to earn her J.D. from the University of California, Irvine School of Law.
 During law school, Becca was the Student Director of the Orange County Human Rights Association and the Student Supervisor of a public benefits advocacy volunteer program.
 Since coming to Seattle, Becca has volunteered at various public interest organizations providing legal advocacy and protection to the most vulnerable populations.
-She is passionate about using her law degree to provide SCLC’s clients equitable access to vital benefits.
+She is passionate about using her law degree to provide BLC’s clients equitable access to vital benefits.

 Peter Grieser, Staff Attorney

 Peter joined BLC in January 2019 as a staff attorney.
 He graduated from Seattle University in 2014 with a bachelor’s degree in Political Science, and received his law degree from the University of Southern California Gould School of Law in 2018.
 His mission is to use his legal education and skills to empower and passionately advocate for those in the Washington State community who face legal and economic barriers.